 We always keep an emergency roadside tool kit in our car which comes in handy if our car breaks down far away from home and we can’t reach roadside assistance to town us back.
 This has happened to us a couple of times and in each case having a roadside tool kit has been a lifesaver.

 First Aid Kit

 A first aid kit is essential for any trip whether you’re going on a two-week-long road trip or a two-day trip to the mountains.
 This emergency kit from REI is very small and light so you can store it easily in a backpack or a duffel bag.

 Most emergency kits come with basic anti-inflammatory drugs to help with soreness and aches.
 If not, pack Advil just in case.

-For our long term trips I always pack a portable charger and make sure it’s fully charged the night before.
-If you phone starts running low on battery and you can’t charge it in the car, a portable charger works just as great.
+For our long-term trips, I always pack a portable charger and make sure it’s fully charged the night before.
+If your phone starts running low on battery and you can’t charge it in the car, a portable charger works just as great.